Thursday, March 31, 2016

 Mam szereg artykułów mości pana i pewnie nieraz będę do niego powracał na łamach tego blogu.

-Nota bene, po 50 latach od czasu zakończenia prac nad dziełem, dopiero w AD 2014 wyszedł był album ichmościów Stanisława Gepnera i Antoniego Trzeszczkowskiego pt ''Żołnierz polski Ubiór,uzbrojenie i oporządzenie Okres 1832 -1939'' - rekomendowany tutaj.
+Nota bene, po 50 latach od czasu zakończenia prac nad dziełem, dopiero w AD 2014 wyszedł był album ichmościów Stanisława Gepnera i Antoniego Trzeszczykowskiego pt ''Żołnierz polski Ubiór,uzbrojenie i oporządzenie Okres 1832 -1939'' - rekomendowany tutaj.
 Niestety, niedostępny w sprzedaży, chyba że via antykwariaty i allegro etc..

 ergo, artykuł o czaprakach poniżej: